abijith-2002/bugflow-backend/APIBackend/SUPABASE_SETUP.md

    - Backend uses httpx to call Supabase Auth, no client SDK needed.
    - Do not use REACT_APP_* vars in the backend.
    - The backend no longer accepts a redirect_to field on signup; configure redirect behavior in Supabase (Site URL and Redirect URLs).
 SITE_URL remains required for general configuration.

+Troubleshooting
+- If POST /auth/signup returns a 500 with "Configuration error: Missing required environment variables...", ensure APIBackend/.env is present and contains values for:
+  SUPABASE_URL, SUPABASE_ANON_KEY, SITE_URL.
+- If signup/login returns a 4xx with a JSON/text body, that is a direct Supabase error (e.g., weak password, email already registered, URL config).
+Review the response body and adjust inputs/settings accordingly.